NamanBhat3/LoginAndRegistrationSystem/README.md

      ./main
    ```
   - Note that the executable I have attached will not work for Linux/MacOS.
 It will only work for Windows.
-  - Also the bat file will also only work for windows.